 In recent years, we have developed an original approach based on the use of magnetic nanoparticles [3,4,5,6] to create 3D functional muscular tissues.
 Magnetic nanoparticles penetrate into cells to endow them with magnetic properties, so that they can be remotely stimulated by a magnet to form multicellular aggregates of controlled size, shape and content, and deformed to access their mechanical properties [7] or to control cell fate [4,8].

 arrows).
 By trapping cells between two facing micromagnets, we are able to apply our approach to muscle progenitor cells, to align and fuse them.
-Lateral surfaces and inner core of the aggregate show topological defects that we would like to correlate with differntiation pattern.

 Internship project